julianlam/feps/fep/3b86/fep-3b86.md

 In addition, remote servers MUST [Percent Encode](https://datatracker.ietf.org/doc/html/rfc3986#section-2.1) all values replaced in the href template.

-### 3.4 Workflow Redirects
+### 3.4 Workflow Actions
 Activity Intents MAY include additional query parameters `on-success` and `on-cancel` that allow home servers to return users to their original workflow on the remote server:

-**on-success** - If present in the link template, this value signifies a URL that the home server SHOULD redirect clients to once the Activity Intent workflow is complete.
+**on-success** - If present in the link template, this value identifies the action that the home server SHOULD take once the Activity Intent workflow is complete.
 If this parameter is missing, then the resulting page is left up to the home server to choose.

-**on-cancel** - If present in the link template, this value signifies a URL that the home server SHOULD redirect clients to if they abort the Activity Intent workflow.
+**on-cancel** - If present in the link template, this value identifies the action that the home server SHOULD take if they abort the Activity Intent workflow.
 If this parameter is missing, then the resulting page is left up to the home server to choose.

+#### Action: (close-window)
+If the value of either `on-success` or `on-cancel` parameter is the string `(close-window)` then the home server can assume that it is running in a pop-up window, and SHOULD close the current window.

+#### Action: Redirecting to a URL
+If the value of either `on-success` or `on-cancel` query parameter is a valid URL, then the home server SHOULD redirect clients to the provided URL.
+When redirecting to a new URL, the home server MUST use an interstitial page that notified the user that they are being redirected, and displays the URL of the new page to them.

+IMPORTANT!
+[Unvalidated Redirects](https://cheatsheetseries.owasp.org/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.html) are a documented vulnerability that opens the home server up to phishing attacks.

+To avoid a potential security vulnerability when handling `on-success` and `on-cancel` workflows, it is important that the home server: "Force all redirects to first go through a page notifying users that they are going off of your site, with the destination clearly displayed, and have them click a link to confirm." ([owasp.org](https://cheatsheetseries.owasp.org/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.html#preventing-unvalidated-redirects-and-forwards))

 ### 3.5 Endpoint Expectations
 The user's home server is a trusted environment that manages the user's sign-in status along with the rest of their social inbox and outbox.
 When the remote server links to an Activity Intent provided by the home server, the layout, fields, and UI are all determined by the home server